penny-vault/frontend/README.md

 # Penny Vault (penny-vault)

-Penny Vault is a portfolio visualizer and investment strategy analysis app.
+Penny Vault is a portfolio visualization and investment strategy application.

 ## Install the dependencies
 ```bash